Family Stories

 cc-by-sa/2.0 - © Malc McDonald - geograph.org.uk/p/6655621

-William Tooze, son of Thomas Tooze and Mary James, married Mary Ann Tovell, daughter of George Tovell and Ellen Toose (sic) (m. at St James's Church, Piccadilly on 6 Oct 1831) in Greenwich, in 1868.
+William Tooze, son of Thomas Tooze and Mary James, married Mary Ann Tovell, daughter of George Tovell and Eleanor Tooze (m. at St James's Church, Piccadilly on 6 Oct 1831) in Greenwich, in 1868.
+(George Tovell had died at 60, in 1868 J Quarter in STRAND Vol 01B Page 332.)
+William's father, Thomas Tooze and Mary Ann's mother, Eleanor Tooze, were brother and sister and, therefore, William Tooze and Mary Ann Tovell were 1st cousins.

-In 1871, William Tooze (31) Tea Broker, born in Clapton, Middlesex, was living in Greenwich with wife Mary A Tooze (35) born in Vauxhall, Middlesex and Ellen Tovell (64) Widow, Mother-in-Law, born in 'Alberton, Devonshire' - methinks an H has dropped off the front of that once it got to London. :)
+In 1871, William Tooze (31) Tea Broker, born in Clapton, Middlesex, was living in Greenwich with wife Mary A Tooze (35) born in Vauxhall, Middlesex and Ellen Tovell (64) Widow, Mother-in-Law, born in 'Alberton, Devonshire' - methinks an H has dropped off once it got to London. :) (Ellen Tovell died, aged 74, in 1881 D Quarter in GREENWICH Volume 01D Page 640.)

 In 1881, William Tooze (41) Commercial Clerk was living at 5, Domville Grove, Camberwell (Domville Grove was off Albany Road, Camberwell.
-After it was demolished the land was covered over by the grass of Burgess Park), but this time living with Annie Tooze (29) whose birthplace was given as Long Sutton, Somerset.
-With a 16 year difference in birth years and a different birthplace, these look like different women, but I cannot confirm.
+After it was demolished the land was covered over by the grass of Burgess Park), but this time living with Annie Tooze (29) whose birthplace was Long Sutton, Somerset.
+With a 16 year difference in birth years and a different birthplace, these look like two different women, but I have no other details as yet.

 William Tooze died at 48, in 1887 D Qtr in GREENWICH Vol 01D Page 590.